Who's Who in the Foundation Programme

 - training individuals that undertake assessments

-- through the foundation training programme director, identifying an educational supervisor for each trainee within a Foundation Programme
+- through the foundation training programme director, identifying an educational supervisor for each doctor in training within a Foundation Programme

-- through the foundation training programme director, ensuring that trainees’ regular appraisals take place and that Learning and Development Portfolios are supported within the process
+- through the foundation training programme director, ensuring that foundation doctors’ regular appraisals take place and that Learning and Development Portfolios are supported within the process

-- ensuring smooth progression of trainees from year one to year two, offering appropriate career management and development opportunities
+- ensuring smooth progression of foundation doctors from year one to year two, offering appropriate career management and development opportunities

-- ensuring that individual trainees receive the training necessary to meet the competences required
+- ensuring that individual foundation doctors receive the training necessary to meet the competences required

 - providing careers advice (along with the NHS and medical schools/university)